 Elsewhere on this website:

-On the Press, you will find links to reviews of my books, as well as news, profiles, and interviews.
+On the Press page, you will find links to reviews of my books, as well as news, profiles, and interviews.

 Under Short stories, you can read a few of my published short stories that are not in my book.

 The Nonfiction page includes links to essays, memoir, and book reviews.
 In some articles, I combine personal narratives with reflections on the history of Dhaka and Bangladesh.

 These days my Weblog mainly carries links to articles published elsewhere.
 When I started it in 2005, I meant to post random jottings on life in this “cruel, crazy, beautiful world” — the title of a lovely song from Johnny Clegg and Savuka.
 It was right after Hurricane Katrina hit the Gulf Coast in the U.S. and I started out commenting on hurricanes and troubled waters.
 I continued later articles on writing and books, culture and society, and what I noticed on my travels.